 Drawing Down N2O to Protect Climate and the Ozone LayerThis 2013 report provides timely information for international discussions, under the Montreal Protocol (Vienna Convention on the Ozone Layer) and the Kyoto Protocol (United Nations Framework Convention on Climate Change), on possible approaches to address anthropogenic nitrous oxide emissions.

-State of the Climate ReportsAnnual checkups for the planet, led by NOAA's Center for Weather and Climate at the National Centers for Environmental Information (NCEI) and published by the Bulletin of the American Meteorological Society (BAMS), are based on contributions from more than 500 scientists in 65 countries and offers insight on global climate indicators, extreme weather events, and other important environmental data.
+State of the Climate ReportsAnnual checkups for the planet, led by NOAA's Center for Weather and Climate at the National Centers for Environmental Information (NCEI) and published by the Bulletin of the American Meteorological Society (BAMS), offers insight on global climate indicators, extreme weather events, and other important environmental data.

 WMO/IGAC Impacts of Megacities on Air Pollution and ClimatePublished in 2012, this asseses the research about megacities and their role in local to global atmospheric chemistry.
 An assessment of the megacities is important for both scientific communities and policymakers dealing with urbanization, air quality management, and climate.